What is first MTP joint replacement?

 How is this procedure performed?

-An incision is made over the joint, and Dr. Leland removes the damaged joint surfaces, a small amount of bone, and any bone spurs present.
-Dr. Leland then prepares the bone surfaces for the implant before precisely placing its components and closing the incision with stitches.
+An incision is made over the joint, and the doctor removes the damaged joint surfaces, a small amount of bone, and any bone spurs present.
+The doctor then prepares the bone surfaces for the implant before precisely placing its components and closing the incision with stitches.

 What happens after the procedure?